 An Overview of the Hakone FreePass

-The transport covered by the Hakone FreePass is multiple use during the period covered by the pass.
-While most people complete the course as a loop you can change direction and repeat sections if you want to.
+The transport within the Hakone region covered by the FreePass can all be used as many times as you want within the period covered by the pass.
+While most people complete the course as a loop you can change direction and repeat sections if you want to within the same day or on consecutive days.
 This might be useful if you want to complete the course and go back to a section if you have time at the end of the day, or where you are using it across multiple days.

 How we used the Hakone FreePass